Nickvanderen/phase-0-tracks/version-control/git-definitions.md

 * What is version control?
 Why is it useful?

-	Version control allows for code to be shared from your local machine to remote machines
+	Version control allows for code to be shared from your local machine to remote machines.
+It allows multiple people to be able to work on a project

 * What is a branch and why would you use one?